RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 ![Example of the LEGO robot](docs/img/example_lego.gif)
 ![Example of a simulated robot](docs/img/example_simulated.gif)

-Here is how the LEGO robot actually looks like:
+Here is how the example with the LEGO robot looked like in practice:

 ![LEGO robot in action](docs/img/example_lego_robot.gif)